ilyasOne/LearnScrum/README.md

 Learn and prepare for the Scrum Master exam

 Preparing for the Scrum Master certification exam requires a structured approach, focusing on understanding Agile principles, Scrum methodology, and the specific guidelines of the exam you're taking (e.g., **Certified ScrumMaster (CSM)** or **Professional Scrum Master (PSM)**).
-Here’s a guide to help you:
-You can also refer to the official guidelines for assistance: [Ways Learn About Scrum](https://www.scrum.org/resources/ways-learn-about-scrum)
+You can also refer to the official guidelines for assistance: [Scrum org](https://www.scrum.org/resources/suggested-reading-professional-scrum-master)

 ## 1. **Choose the Right Certification**